biroue10/ecoapp/README.md

 - Thanks to the React community for creating such an excellent framework.
 - Special thanks to our contributors for their valuable input and efforts.
 ```

-Replace `./path/to/logo.png` with the actual path to your logo image file.
-Additionally, ensure you have a `LICENSE` file in the root directory of your project, and if you have specific contribution guidelines, create a `CONTRIBUTING.md` file in the project root and replace `[CONTRIBUTING.md]` in the Markdown code with the appropriate link.